The government-funded greyhound racing industry

 The NSW Greyhound Welfare and Integrity Commission was established in 2018.
 Initially, GWIC was funded by Greyhound Racing NSW but in June 2021, the NSW racing minister Kevin Anderson announced $25 million for a new taxpayer funded model.
 According to the minister this would free up millions of dollars which can be reinvested in facilities and prizemoney.

-In FY22/23 the NSW Government provided funding of $20.6m to GWIC made up of:
+In FY23/24 the NSW Government provided funding of $22.4 to GWIC made up of:

 Deadly tracks

-Millions of taxpayer dollars continue to be wasted trying to make tracks safe, with dogs still being killed and injured after upgrades.
-Designs from University of Technology Sydney are claimed to make tracks safer, but dogs still die and suffer on these tracks.
+Evidence at the 2024 Drake inquiry shows that millions of taxpayer dollars have been wasted trying to make tracks safe, with dogs still being killed and injured after upgrades.

 Tax given to industry

 In June 2022, the NSW POCT increased to 15% with 33% passed on to the racing industry.
-In FY23, this amounted to $8.6m given directly to Greyhound Racing NSW with additional POCT used to fund the Greyhound Welfare and Integrity Commission.
+In FY24, this amounted to $8.2m given directly to Greyhound Racing NSW with additional POCT used to fund the Greyhound Welfare and Integrity Commission.

 Squandering taxpayer money